HamzaKheir04/HamzaKheir04/README.md

 <img src="https://github.com/HamzaKheir04/donation-rec-api/raw/master/architecture.png" width="500"/>

-- Built a **Hybrid Recommendation System** (Collaborative Filtering with TruncatedSVD + Content-Based) on a sampled subset of the 100M+ Alibaba/Taobao UserBehavior dataset, achieving a **5.6× improvement in F1@5** over a popularity-based baseline (0.2015 vs. 0.0357)
+- Built a **Hybrid Recommendation System** (Collaborative Filtering with TruncatedSVD + Content-Based) on a sampled subset of the 100M+ Alibaba/Taobao UserBehavior dataset, achieving a **2.1× improvement in F1@5** over a popularity-based baseline (0.0748 vs 0.0354)
 - Designed a **sampling pipeline** that reduced data sparsity while preserving representative user-item interactions for model training at scale
 - Evaluated using **time-based validation** and baseline comparison to assess recommendation relevance and personalization quality
 - Deployed as a **Flask REST API** on Render with Firebase integration for real-time cold-start recommendations